The National Consumers League’s annual guide to help working teens stay safe in the workplace

 Each year, about two dozen workers—including several youth—are killed in silos and grain storage facilities.
 Purdue University found that 51 men and boys became engulfed in grain facilities and 26 died.
 NCL believes these facilities are too dangerous for minors.

 The U.S. Department of Labor has tried to prohibit work by minors when it proposed occupational child safety rules for farms in September 2011.
-Unfortunately, because of political pressure from some members of the farm community, DOL abandoned its attempt to increase hazardous work protections for agriculture.
+Unfortunately, because of political pressure from many members of the farm community, DOL abandoned its attempt to increase hazardous work protections for agriculture.
 These common-sense protections would have targeted only the most dangerous farm jobs for children.

 Cheryl Monen, who lives in the small northwestern Iowa community of Lester, is a mom who lost her son to one of the farm accidents we detailed in July 2011.
 She regrets the Obama Administration withdrawal.